Want to Hire Top Talent? Here's How to Build an Employee Referral Program

-You’d be hard pressed to find an employee referral program today that doesn’t include at least a small reward for submitting referrals, whether it’s a cash bonus, additional paid time off, or a special t-shirt.
-We aren’t here to tell you that this is the wrong move; after all, many organizations see a vast improvement in the number of referrals coming in when they set up a referral bonus for employees.
+You’d be hard pressed to find an employee referral program today that doesn’t include at least a small reward for submitting referrals.
+It could be a cash bonus, additional paid time off, or a special t-shirt.
+Many organizations see a vast improvement in the number of referrals coming in when they set up a referral bonus for employees.

 Choose the Right Software

-- Find a tool that integrates with your ATS to avoid manually moving referrals into the hiring funnel.
+- Find a tool that integrates with your Applicant Tracking System (ATS) to avoid manually moving referrals into the hiring funnel.

 - Make sure your solution allows employees to see where their referrals are in the hiring process.

 An informed workforce is the foundation of a successful referral program.
-According to Mike Cox of Cox Innovations, one of the top reasons programs fail is that “[e]mployees fail to realize they exist or are unclear about how to utilize them because employers market them poorly.”
 The best software and most strategic incentive in the world will be useless if your employees don’t know about your program or don’t know how to contribute to it.